Skip to Main Content

 Experts recommend that you compare at least three different loan offers when looking for vehicle financing.
 Do not sign off on the first deal you come across, and understand that dealer financing often costs more than financing offered by outside lenders.

-Buy electric
+Buy hybrid or fully electric

 While buying EVs tends to carry a higher purchase price tag, they can be much less expensive over the lifetime of ownership.
 Check out special tax credits offered in your state as well as green auto loans to save money on an eco-friendly vehicle.

-The results of the March 2024 Fed meeting
+Results of the December Fed meeting

 “Throughout history, when inflation rises or even looks like it’s about to take off, the Federal Reserve has been called to action,” explains Sarah Foster, senior U.S. economy reporter at Bankrate.